The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets: Discussion

-\textbf{Wind-fed BH HMXBs}: High-mass X-ray binaries (HMXBs) are often wind-fed systems instead of going through Roche-lobe overflow.
-In such a system, the accretion flow around the compact object forms from the capture of the wind from the donor giant star and therefore likely has a low specific angular momentum \citep{Shapiro.1976}.
+\textbf{\textit{Wind-fed BH HMXBs}}.
+HMXBs are often wind-fed systems instead of systems going through Roche-lobe overflow.
+In such a system, the accretion flow around the compact object forms from the capture of the wind from the donor giant star and, therefore, likely has a low specific angular momentum \citep{Shapiro.1976}.
 Interestingly, all dynamically confirmed BH-HMXBs have BH spin values near the maximum \citep[e.g.][]{Liu.2008,Gou.2009}.
-In addition, collimated, relativistic jets have been observed from some BH-HMXBs \citep[e.g., Cyg X-1, ][]{Stirling.2001}.
-While the full hydrodynamics of wind-fed accretion can be complicated, our simulations of simplified Bondi-like accretion show that indeed powerful jets can be formed from these systems if there has sufficient magnetic fluxes.
+In addition, collimated, relativistic jets have been observed from some BH-HMXBs \citep[e.g., Cyg X--1, ][]{Stirling.2001}.
+While the full hydrodynamics of wind-fed accretion can be complicated, our simulations of simplified Bondi-like accretion show that indeed powerful jets can be formed from these systems if they have sufficient magnetic fluxes.
 Future observations of the jet power might even allow us to constrain the spins of BHs in HMXBs.